Disaster Relief Training

 General information for all training events:

 Please note you must be 18 years of age and a member of a Missouri Baptist church to be certified as a Missouri Disaster Relief Volunteer.
-All trainees must submit a background check request, attend Introduction to Disaster Relief as well as retrain every three years in any class of your choice to remain a certified volunteer.
+All trainees must submit a background check request, attend Introduction to Disaster Relief as well as retrain every five years in any class of your choice to remain a certified volunteer.
 Those training in Chaplaincy, refer to the Chaplaincy information below.
 For convenience and efficiency we plan to offer all types of training at every location.
 Forms are available on our website for your convenience.

 Policy concerning non-Southern Baptists: